microsoft/griffel/packages/babel-preset/README.md

 ## When to use it?

-- If you are building a reusable library, please use Babel preset (this package)
+- For library developers, please use the Babel preset (this package)
-- If you are building an application please use [`@griffel/webpack-loader`](../webpack-loader)
+- For application developers, please use [`@griffel/webpack-loader`](../webpack-loader)

 ## Usage